ericL0u/ericL0u/ReadMe.md

 # 💻 About Me:
-🌱 I’m currently a 3rd year student studying Computer Engineering at the University of Toronto<br>🔭 I’m currently working on an backend API that generates and secures API keys<br>👯 I’m looking to collaborate on any cool project!<br>⚡ Fun fact I talk a lot once you know me
+🌱 I’m currently a 3rd year student studying Computer Engineering at the University of Toronto<br>🔭 I’m currently working on an backend API that generates and secures API keys<br>👯 I’m looking to collaborate on any cool project!<br>⚡ Fun fact I think I am funny :)

 ## 🌐 Socials: